apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

 After the evidence strings have been generated, summary metrics need to be updated in the Google Sheets [table](https://docs.google.com/spreadsheets/d/1g_4tHNWP4VIikH7Jb0ui5aNr0PiFgvscZYOe69g191k/) on the “Raw statistics” sheet.

 ## 5.4.
 Submit evidence strings
-The evidence string file (`evidence_strings.json`) must be uploaded to the [OpenTargets Google Cloud Storage](https://console.cloud.google.com/storage/browser/otar012-eva/) and be named in the format `cttv012-[dd]-[mm]-[yyyy].json.gz` (e.g. `cttv012-12-06-2017.json.gz`).
+The evidence string file (`evidence_strings.json`) must be uploaded to the [Open Targets Google Cloud Storage](https://console.cloud.google.com/storage/browser/otar012-eva/) and be named in the format `cttv012-[dd]-[mm]-[yyyy].json.gz` (e.g. `cttv012-12-06-2017.json.gz`).

-More details can be found on [OpenTargets Github wiki](https://github.com/opentargets/data_release/wiki/OT006-Data-Submission#ot009-evidence-string-generation-json-schema-validation--submission).
+More details can be found on [Open Targets Github wiki](https://github.com/opentargets/data_release/wiki/OT006-Data-Submission#ot009-evidence-string-generation-json-schema-validation--submission).

 ### Review checklist
 * (See general review checklist at the bottom of the page)
-* Version of JSON schema is the same as specified in the OpenTargets e-mail
+* Version of JSON schema is the same as specified in the Open Targets e-mail
 * The summary metrics
-  + Are present in the spreadsheet
+  + Are present in the [spreadsheet](https://docs.google.com/spreadsheets/d/1g_4tHNWP4VIikH7Jb0ui5aNr0PiFgvscZYOe69g191k/)
   + Are calculated correctly (re-calculate using the commands in the spreadsheet as required)
   + Are not worse than for the previous release
 * Generated evidence strings validate against the schema
-  + Have actually been submitted to the OpenTargets cloud storage
+  + Have actually been submitted to the Open Targets cloud storage
   + The file is the same as on the cluster (check md5)
-  + (After review) E-mail has been sent to OpenTargets, with eva-dev in copy
+  + (After review) E-mail has been sent to Open Targets, with eva-dev in copy

 ## Step 6.
-Submitting feedback to ZOOMA [(issue template)](https://www.ebi.ac.uk/panda/jira/browse/EVA-1490)
+Submit feedback to ZOOMA

-The idea with ZOOMA is that we not only use it, but also provide feedback to help improve it.
-The evidence string generation pipeline generates two files with such a feedback.
+The idea with [ZOOMA](http://www.ebi.ac.uk/spot/zooma/) is that we not only use it, but also provide feedback to help improve it.
+The evidence string generation pipeline generates two files with such a feedback:
+1. **clinvar_xrefs.** ClinVar data already includes some cross-links from trait names to disease ontologies.
+Unfortunately, it almost exclusively uses MedGen and OMIM, which are not acceptable for Open Targets (since they're using EFO).
+However, mappings from trait names to MedGen and OMIM might still be useful to other users.
+Hence, we extract and submit them to ZOOMA under the evidence handle “ClinVar_xRefs”.
+1. **eva_clinvar.** This contains the trait mappings (to EFO) created during the evidence string generation, including automated and manual mappings.

 ### 6.1.
 Prepare ClinVar xRefs file
-Each ClinVar record is associated with one or more traits.
-When submitting the data to OpenTargets, the trait needs to be specified as an ontological term present in [the Experimental Factor Ontology (EFO)](http://www.ebi.ac.uk/efo/).

-Traits in ClinVar may specify ontological terms for the trait name, but not to a term present in EFO.
-Cross-references (xrefs) to ontological terms can help in finding a good EFO term for a trait, whether an xref is in EFO itself or an xref can be used as a starting point for searching for a term in EFO later on.

-Within the ClinVar records are ontology xRefs that link the trait name to a controlled vocabulary.
-We submit these to [ZOOMA](http://www.ebi.ac.uk/spot/zooma/) under the evidence handle “ClinVar_xRefs”.

-The mappings from the ClinVar trait name to the specified ontology xrefs are parsed from the ClinVar JSON file into a tsv suitable for submitting to ZOOMA, excluding any traits which already have mappings in ZOOMA from trusted data sources (EVA, Open Targets, GWAS, Uniprot).
+The mappings are parsed from the ClinVar JSON file into a TSV suitable for submitting to ZOOMA, excluding any traits which already have mappings in ZOOMA from trusted data sources (EVA, Open Targets, GWAS, Uniprot).
 In order to do so, execute the following command:

 ```bash
 # Convert trait mappings to the ZOOMA format